ashayp22/AshayNEAT/README.md

 ```
 public static int NUM_AI = 40; //changes the number of agents to 40
 ```
+You should now be ready to implement the algorithm in your project.

+## Implementing the algorithm

+Explain how to run the automated tests for this system

-Then, declare and instantiate a reference to the algorithm in your code.
+First, declare and instantiate a reference to the algorithm in your code.
 ```
 private Ga neatAlgorithm = new Ga(Settings.NUM_AI, 10, 2); //the parameters are the number of ai (Int), the number of input neurons (Int), the number of output neurons (Int)
 ```